Observation of Galactic center in the sub-MeV gamma-ray band with electron-tracking Compton camera: Introduction

-The latest measurement from the INTEGRAL observatory showed that the 511~keV line emission from the annihilation of positrons has a multi-component: a point-like source from the Galactic center, a narrow bulge, a broad bulge, and a low surface-brightness disk~\cite{Skinner_2014, Siegert_2016}.
-The Compton Spectrometer and Imager (COSI)~\cite{tomsick2019} found the 511~keV line emission and the bulge component~\cite{Kierans_2020}.
-The observed extent was 2--3 times larger compared to the INTEGRAL result, using predefined emission templates~\cite{Siegert_2020}.
+The latest measurements from the INTEGRAL observatory have shown that the 511~keV line emission from the annihilation of positrons has a multiple components: a point-like source from the Galactic center, a narrow bulge, a broad bulge, and a low surface-brightness disk~\cite{Skinner_2014, Siegert_2016}.
+The Compton Spectrometer and Imager (COSI)~\cite{tomsick_2023} observed the 511~keV line emission and the bulge component~\cite{Kierans_2020}.
+The observed extent was 2--3 times larger than the INTEGRAL result, using predefined emission templates~\cite{Siegert_2020}.
 This broader distribution is consistent with earlier measurements by WIND/TGRS~\cite{Harris_1998}.
 One critical limitation of coded aperture mask instruments, such as those on INTEGRAL, is their poor discrimination of isotropic or halo-like emission from the instrumental background.
 Because the coded mask responds similarly to uniform sky emission and background, it becomes difficult to disentangle the two.
 While conventional Compton telescopes offer improved imaging capabilities, their performance is degraded by the lack of directional information from the recoil electron, resulting in a limited point spread function (PSF).

-An electron-tracking Compton camera (ETCC)~\cite{Tanimori_2015,TANIMORI2004263} records all information on Compton kinematics, enabling both a linear response and well-defined PSF without non-linear imaging algorithms such as the Maximum Entropy Method~\cite{Strong1995} and other imaging techniques~\cite{Knodlseder_1999, Kierans2022, IKEDA201446, Wilderman_1998}.
+The electron-tracking Compton camera (ETCC)~\cite{Tanimori_2015,TANIMORI2004263} records complete Compton kinematics information, enabling both a linear response and a well-defined PSF without requiring non-linear imaging algorithms such as the maximum entropy method~\cite{Strong1995} and other imaging techniques~\cite{Knodlseder_1999, Kierans2022, IKEDA201446, Wilderman_1998}.
 In 2018, we conducted a balloon experiment using the ETCC, referred to as SMILE-2+, which successfully observed the Crab Nebula with a detection significance of 4.0$\sigma$~\cite{2022Takada}.
 Furthermore, the field of view (FOV) of the ETCC included the Galactic center region during the floating flight.